steveng57/steveng57.github.io/_tabs/about.md

 {% include clear-float.html break = 2 %}

-![sticker]{:.left .w-33 }
+{% include html-side.html img="steven-sticker.png" caption="Enjoy the Blog!" align="left-33"%}

 I am also a Pisces, which is silly because there is no science behind that stuff at all.
 The other thing you should know about me is that I am all about science.
+Actually, that one fact probably tells you a lot about me, from my political leanings, to my thoughts on religion, and more.

 So if you believe in astrology, then I have some magic pixie dust to sell you, but that's about all you are going to get about me.

-Enjoy the blog!
+But if you must know, politics wise, I am fiscally conservative (you can't spend money you don't have), and socially liberal (the only thing I am truly intolerant of, is intolerance).
+Wait, way too much information!

 {% include clear-float.html%}

-[sticker]: steven-sticker.png